Installation¶

 Install fzf for Fuzzy Search¶

-AIA supports fuzzy searching for prompts using fzf
+AIA supports fuzzy searching for prompts using fzf.
+Install it:

 macOS (using Homebrew)¶